-If you have already looked into sourcing products from overseas, you are probably familiar with the site Alibaba.
+If you have already looked into sourcing products to sell online from overseas, you are probably familiar with the site Alibaba.
 This platform aims to connect Chinese manufacturers with international buyers.
 However, over the years this directory has started to include other locations, and now serves the majority of the Asia region.
 While many more factories are opening every day, and more are continuously being added to Alibaba’s directory, there is still a way to go.

 Other ways to get connected to suppliers is through trade shows and traditional networking.
 This option gives you a better idea of whether or not the supplier will suit your needs as you can meet a representative and get reassurance about any concerns raised.
 However, this may not be an ideal way and is not feasible for everyone.

 Asian Countries you should Consider for Manufacturing aside from China

 For some people, they no longer need to look further than China.
 For others, casting a wider net may be a very shrewd decision.
 China is able to serve the majority of companies looking for overseas manufacturing.
 However, with many thriving economies occurring throughout the Asian region, a recurring trend of companies using suppliers from other countries will occur.
 Low cost manufacturing and textiles are two particular areas that China itself is trying to move away from, so if you are looking into these areas, you may want to look further afield.
 Here are a few countries you may want to consider based on economic development of these countries.

 Vietnam is a member of ASEAN and is a member of the Trans-Pacific Partnership instead of China (both America friendly trade blocks).
 In addition, Vietnam wants foreign investment, the government has made clear that the country values foreigners and wants their businesses to stay.
 Vietnam provides low wages and high-quality manufacturing — two factors which China is currently lacking.